hayabusapb/MNI_7T_DICOM_to_BIDS/README.md

 ```

 The input DICOM directory must contain the DICOMs of a single session.
 The output BIDS directory can either be an empty directory (which can be created by the script) or be an existing BIDS directory (in which case the converted session is added to the existing BIDS).

+## Related repositories

+This DICOM to BIDS converter is a rewrite of Raul Cruces' [MPN 7T pipeline DICOM to BIDS converter](https://github.com/rcruces/MPN_7T_pipeline).
+The present converter aims to provide a similar behavior (up to versions) with enhanced safety checks, portability, performance, and maintainability.